-Headway Gippsland Inc., will:
+Headway Gippsland Inc. will:

-- Provide training and information for all staff on their duty of care, code of conduct and professional boundaries - Comply with the spirit of the legislation, which supports the notion of Dignity of Risk. - Engage in practices that encourage participants to learn how to live, work and function with safety - Workers and Board of Directors and the Chief Executive Officer will not use personal values in assessments of risk - Will take reasonable steps to minimise the potential for serious injury to occur - Will take all reasonable steps to verify capabilities and limitations of the individual participant. - Assist clients in making informed choices with regard to risk - Seek appropriate support for clients who may not have the ability to make informed decisions - Respect client's rights to choose activities that could harm them, provided they understand the risks involved. - Prevent abuse or harm to clients as a result of staff actions
+- Comply with the spirit of the legislation, which supports the notion of Dignity of Risk. - Engage in practices which encourage participants to learn how to live, work and function with safety. - Ensure that employees, Board of Directors and the Chief Executive Officer will not use personal values in assessments of risk. - Take reasonable steps to minimise potential for serious injury to occur. - Take all reasonable steps to verify capabilities and limitations of the individual participant.